 Wondering if you can use an ICHRA with an HSA?
 You're not alone.
 Employers across the country are trying to maximize their health benefit value and control their actual health benefit costs.
-When the new HRA regulations announced this summer expanded tax-friendly benefits to a greater footprint of businesses, a lot of questions came in about how they interact with the popular and tax-advantaged HSA.
-Here’s how the new ICHRA and HSA will work together.
+When the newest HRA regulations expanded tax-friendly benefits to a greater footprint of businesses, a lot of questions came in about how they interact with the popular and tax-advantaged HSA.
+Here’s how the ICHRA and HSA will work together.

 First things first: what is an HSA?

 An HSA (health savings account) is an easy and smart way to pay for qualified medical expenses for you and your dependents.
 With its tax-advantages, easy access to savings, and future growth potential it’s an effective savings vehicle that provides benefits today and in the future.
 Both employers and employees can contribute to the FDIC-insured account and contributions are tax-free, meaning you’ll lower your taxable income.
 In fact, it’s tax savings trifecta: contributions are pre-tax or tax-deductible, interest and investment earnings are tax-free, and distributions for qualified medical expenses are tax-free as well.